digitalbricklayer/techteapotcom/src/content/posts/stack-overflow-driven-development.md

 The main downside to my approach is that, at the beginning at least, I may not write idiomatic code.
 But, whilst that is a problem, software is very maleable and you can always re-write parts later on if the project is a success.
 The biggest challenge now seems to be getting to the point when you know a project has legs as quickly as possible.
 Fully understanding a tech before starting a project, just delays the start and I doubt you'll get that time back later in increased productivity.

 Of course, by far the quickest approach is to use a tech stack you already know.
 Unfortunately, in my case that wasn't possible because I didn't know a suitable web client side tech.
-It is a testament to the designers of <a href="http://angularjs.org/">Angular.js</a>, <a href="http://signalr.net/">SignalR</a> and <a href="http://nancyfx.org/">NancyFX</a> that I found it pretty easy to get started.
+It is a testament to the designers of [Angular.js](http://angularjs.org/), [SignalR](http://signalr.net/) and [NancyFX](http://nancyfx.org/) that I found it pretty easy to get started.
 I wish everything was so well designed and documented.